 Addressing the unequal distribution of unpaid family care work should be part of any social protection policy that seeks to empower women.
-Therefore target 5.4 of the 2030 Agenda8 is also key for social protection, which should include policies to recognize, reduce and redistribute this work:
+Therefore target 5.4 of the 2030 Agenda is also key for social protection, which should include policies to recognize, reduce and redistribute this work:

-- The essential economic and social value of this work must be recognized by policy makers and society at large - Public Infrastructure and services investments must be directed at reducing women's time poverty and the time they spent on unpaid domestic chores and care work.
+- The essential economic and social value of this work must be recognized by policymakers and society at large. - Public Infrastructure and services investments must be directed at reducing women's time poverty and the time they spent on unpaid domestic chores and care work.
 Key infrastructure developments include clean energy, water and sanitation, but also transportation, mobile communication and information services, as well as diverse care services solutions; and as the first beneficiaries, women must be involved in their design and management. - Unpaid family care work must be redistributed between men and women, but also between the family and the State and other actors in society.

-Detailed recommendations along each of these "3 R" can be found on Make Mothers Matter's website: https://makemothersmatter.org/mobilisations/mothers-and-the-economy/unpaid-family-care-work-vital-but-invisible-and-unrecognised/
+Detailed recommendations along each of these "3 R" can be found on Make Mothers Matter's website.

-In conclusion
+In Conclusion